Al-Qaeda

 In 1998, al-Qaeda conducted the US embassy bombings in Kenya and Tanzania, which killed 224 people.
 The U.S. retaliated by launching Operation Infinite Reach, against al-Qaeda targets in Afghanistan and Sudan.
 In 2001, al-Qaeda carried out the September 11 attacks, resulting in nearly 3,000 deaths, long-term health consequences of nearby residents, damage to global economic markets, the triggering of drastic geo-political changes as well as generating profound cultural influence across the world.
 The U.S. launched the war on terror in response and invaded Afghanistan to depose the Taliban and destroy al-Qaeda.
 In 2003, a U.S.-led coalition invaded Iraq, overthrowing the Ba'athist regime which they falsely accused of having ties with al-Qaeda.
 In 2004, al-Qaeda launched its Iraqi regional branch.
 After pursuing him for almost a decade, the U.S. military killed bin Laden in Pakistan in May 2011.

-Al-Qaeda members believe that a Judeo-Christian alliance (led by the United States) is waging a war against Islam and conspiring to destroy Islam.
-Al-Qaeda also opposes man-made laws, and seek to implement sharīʿah (Islamic law) in Muslim countries.
+Al-Qaeda members believe that a Judeo-Christian alliance led by the U.S. is waging a war against Islam and conspiring to destroy Islam.
+Al-Qaeda also opposes man-made laws, and seek to implement sharia law in Muslim countries.
 Al-Qaeda fighters characteristically deploy tactics such as suicide attacks (Inghimasi and Istishhadi operations) involving simultaneous bombing of several targets in battle-zones.
-Al-Qaeda's Iraq branch, which later morphed into the Islamic State of Iraq after 2006, was responsible for numerous sectarian attacks against Shias during its Iraqi insurgency.
+Al-Qaeda's Iraq branch, which later morphed into the Islamic State of Iraq after 2006, was responsible for numerous sectarian attacks against Shias during the Iraqi insurgency.
 Al-Qaeda ideologues envision the violent removal of all foreign and secularist influences in Muslim countries, which it denounces as corrupt deviations.
 Following the death of bin Laden in 2011, al-Qaeda vowed to avenge his killing.
-The group was then led by Egyptian Ayman al-Zawahiri until he too was killed by the United States in 2022.
-As of 2021, they have reportedly suffered from a deterioration of central command over its regional operations.
+The group was then led by Egyptian Ayman Al-Zawahiri, until he too was killed by the U.S. in 2022.
+Zawahiri was de facto replaced by Saif al-Adel, a former micro-manager of Al-Qaeda and one of the few surviving founding members.
+As of 2026, the militant group operates under a decentralized structure, focusing on regional insurgencies rather than global operations.